Your board

 Appointed to board: 2023

-Steven has over 35 years’ experience in retail, FMCG and financial services, both in the UK and abroad.
+Steven has over 35 years’ experience in retail, FMCG and financial services, in the UK and abroad.
 Over the past 20 years he’s held senior executive roles in HR, retail operations and change management, always with a strong focus on the colleague and customer experience.
 His last role was with Sainsbury’s Bank, where he also sat on the Sainsbury’s Group HR Executive.
-Steven is a non-executive director of Peter Vardy Group.
-He brings a wealth of experience in strategy, change leadership and building strong customer and colleague propositions.
+Steven is a Non-Executive Director of Peter Vardy, Scottish Ballet and Philip Kingsley.
+He brings a wealth of experience in strategy, change leadership and building strong customer propositions.

-“As our Consumer Duty Board Champion, I’ve spent time with colleagues to make sure we’re delivering good customer outcomes and meeting our regulatory requirements.
-This year I’m keen to understand the key frustrations for our members and to support the business in delivering its strategic plan.
-Throughout my career, my main motivation has always been to make a difference for both customers and colleagues.
-Skipton Group has amazing colleagues who are very focused on doing the right thing for our members and the Group as a whole.
-I see part of my role as ensuring there is both a member and colleague voice at board.”
+“As our Consumer Duty Board Champion, I’ve continued to spend time with our colleagues to ensure we’re delivering good customer outcomes and meeting our regulatory requirements.
+This year I’m particularly keen to understand the key frustrations for our members across all channels and to support the organisation in delivery of our business plan.
+I’ve always been driven by making a difference for both customers and colleagues.
+We are very fortunate at Skipton Group to have colleagues who are passionate about doing the right thing for our members.”

 Denis Hall